AGM

 An inverted triangle is drawn, in which a problem issue is written.
 Factors which support this undesirable state of affairs are identified and form the struts.

+One of these struts is singled out and this becomes the subject in the next inverted triangle.
 The supporting struts for this problem are identified and again one is chosen.
 The process can continue until a point is reached where we feel we can take some effective action.

 1. Interfaith Links